Sourcing-Value/.github/profile/README.md

 # Welcome to Sourcing Value GitHub

-Sourcng Value is the future of raw material sourcing.
+Sourcing Value is the future of raw material sourcing.

 [sourcingvalue.com](https://www.sourcingvalue.com)